Wednesday, August 13, 2025

 The single room was like a small tunnel of whitewashed brick with an arched roof.
 Inside he had a bed, wood-burning cooking stove, wardrobe, desk and a chest of drawers, and the modern amenities of a TV and refrigerator.
 A large water barrel was presumably either the water supply or washing facility.

 There were several more such cave homes on the road down into Liulin town, which took me through numerous tunnels.
-But many cave homes appeared to be unused, and I could see why when the outskirts of the town materialised as a series of newly-built gated communities of low-rise apartment blocks.
+But many cave homes appeared to be unused, and I could see why when the outskirts of the town revealed a series of newly-built gated communities of low-rise apartment blocks.
+Why live in a cave when you can have a condo?

 A final haul over a wooded hill brought me into view of the Yellow River below some cliffs: once again a muddy brown colour, with the high rises of the town of Wubu across a concrete bridge.